A Culture of Generosity

 Weekday Services

-Place your gift of cash or check in the offering plate located in Emmanuel Chapel.
+Place your gift of cash or check in the offering plate located in the Emmanuel Sanctuary.
 Be sure to include your name and address on the check or envelope, so that a donation credit may be provided for tax purposes.

 Weekend Services